lutet88/micropython-bot/README.md

 # micropython-bot
-micropython bot and software for a class I'm teaching
+driving software for a simple micropython bot. made for beginners.

 ## requirements